SteveXie888/Linux-Starter-Kits/README.md

+  -h  Display this help message
-  use -h  to display all command remove-docker  Remove Docker and its related packages install-docker  Install Docker and its related packages install-OpenProject  Setup OpenProject
+  remove-docker  Remove Docker and its related packages install-docker  Install Docker and its related packages install-OpenProject  Setup OpenProject